GamesCreed

 Despite the game being easy on the eyes, Ubisoft allowed people, who struggle to play games, to have fun as well with their own accessibility mode.
 Options such as big texts, higher volume, skipping quick-time events, and “no-color feedback” can be toggled to give a better time to players who got into Metroidvania new, or have problems with hearing/seeing.

-There is another side of accessibility mode which allows players to pick what they actually want to experience through the story and tweak the difficulty setting to their liking.
-It is very much reasonable to come across a dead end in a video game and Ubisoft has also thought about it and added a guide mode to let players know what to do next.
+There is another side of accessibility mode, which allows players to pick what they want to experience through the story and tweak the difficulty setting to their liking.
+It is very much reasonable to come across a dead end in a video game, and Ubisoft has also thought about it and added a guide mode to let players know what to do next.
 The new accessibility mode happens to be called “High-contrast mode”, which allows entities on the screen to be more pronounced and visible.
-With the amount of accessibility added to Prince of Persia: The Lost Crown, seems like it is going to be pretty much a welcoming title for everyone.
+With the amount of accessibility added to Prince of Persia: The Lost Crown, it seems like it is going to be a pretty welcoming title for everyone.

 Prince of Persia: The Lost Crown is set to be released on the 15th of January for PlayStation 4, Xbox One, PlayStation 5, Xbox Series X|S, Nintendo Switch, and PC platforms.
 However, if you want to see a little sneak peek of how it plays, you can try the demo version of the title on the respective game stores as well.